Skull the Slayer: Fictional character biography

 Skull the Slayer is a trained soldier turned superhero who wears a Scorpion power belt that enhances his strength and durability.
 The belt also has preservative effects on his body's metabolism.
 On one occasion, Scully was able to funnel energy into explosive force.
 The full capabilities of the belt are unknown.

 Jim Scully was an adventurer whose plane went through a time warp in the Bermuda Triangle, marooning him and three companions in an alternate Earth where dinosaurs, primitives, and aliens co-existed.
 Scully and his three companions were eventually rescued and returned to their own world by the Thing of the Fantastic Four.
 He served in Doctor Druid's team of occult investigators the Shock Troop, alongside Sepulchre and N'Kantu, the Living Mummy.
 He was attempting to find a way to remove the power belt, which had recently been damaged and had altered his appearance.
 His skin had become transparent, showing only a green glowing skeleton.
 During this time, he had adopted the alias of the obscure Golden Age hero the Blazing Skull.
 He crossed paths with heroes such as Quasar and Captain America while a member of the team.
 Eventually, Doctor Druid was able to restore him to his normal appearance and he left the team.
 Sometime later, attempts to remove the belt caused him to lose the youthful metabolism that the belt provided.
 He gained weight and lost much of the physical shape that the belt had kept him at over the years.
 While serving as a bodyguard, he met, and had an adventure with, Hawkeye.

 Skull the Slayer found his way back to the alternate Earth as the member of a prospecting expedition, along with Lee Forrester, and sent a message back to the Marvel Earth, asking to be saved.
 The Future Foundation found the message buoy and contacted the X-Men (since Forrester, who had recorded the message, had specifically asked for Cyclops and Magneto), and the two teams traveled through the portal to the other Earth.
 The heroes discovered that time passes differently in the new realm and that the survivors had experienced three years passing since the buoy had been launched.
-After an invasion attempt by the alien Emperor against both groups' Earths was thwarted by the efforts of the heroes, Skull and Lee, who had fallen in love with each other, decided to stay behind and safeguard two artifacts which would ensure peace between the alternate Earth's tribes.
+After an invasion attempt by the alien Emperor against both groups' Earths was thwarted by the efforts of the heroes, Skull and Lee decided to stay behind.
+Having fallen in love with each other, they chose to safeguard two artifacts that would ensure peace between the alternate Earths' tribes.

-Skull helps the Squadron Supreme escape Doctor Druid, who has taken over Weird World.
+Skull helps the Squadron Supreme escape Doctor Druid, who has taken over Weirdworld.